gokullan/To_Do_List_CRUD_Flutter/README.md

-# simple_crud
+# To-Do List

-A new Flutter project.
+A Flutter application that implements a simple To-Do List using SQFlite.

 ## Getting Started